NguyenNguyenG/Quake_Report/README.md

 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.I got the structure of the project as part of the Udacity Android Nanodegree Program.
+Then, I wrote most of the logic and code of the application.

+This is the link to the github repo of the structure of the project that I was provided with: https://github.com/udacity/ud843-QuakeReport

 More info on the USGS Earthquake API available at: https://earthquake.usgs.gov/fdsnws/event/1/